AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 on :doc:`modules <modules>` for info - basically ``module load
 $NAME``.

 Not all of the software we have available is documented.
-You should also ``module spider $NAME`` to try to see if you can find a module that way.
-Note that this is case sensitive in a weird away so it can be hard to find things - you might need to look through ``module avail`` some, too.
+You can ``module spider $NAME`` to try to see if you can find a module that way.
+Note that this is *partially* case sensitive so it can be hard to find things - you might need to look through ``module avail`` some, too.
 To see just what a module does, remember ``module show``.